Authorization Letter Samples for Bank

 Third-party

-The third party in a bank authorization letter refers to the individual or group granted full consent by the account holder (first-party), to carry out transactions on their accounts.
-The first party is held liable by the bank (second party) for the actions of the third party, whom they have allowed to act on the account on their behalf.
+The third party in the letter refers to the individual or group granted full consent by the account holder (first-party) to carry out transactions on their accounts.
+The first party is held liable by the bank (second party) for the actions of the third party, whom they have allowed to act on their behalf.

 Significance of Writing an Authorization Letter to a Bank